br3ndonland/udacity-fsnd-flask-catalog-server/info/server-methods.md

   sudo chown -R grader:grader /var/www/catalog
   ```

+### Set up Python environment

+#### Configure app files

-- Copy the client secret from your Google Cloud dashboard into the *client_secrets.json* file on the server.
+- Copy the client secret from your [Google Cloud APIs credentials dashboard](https://console.cloud.google.com/apis/credentials) into the *client_secrets.json* file on the server.
+Make sure the server's IP, and your domain name if you have one, have been added to the "Authorized JavaScript origins" and "Authorized redirect URIs."

   ```shell
   cd /var/www/catalog